Shopping Cart

 A rain barrel is an ancient but simple technique that homeowners can use to intercept the rain from their roof and collect if for use during sunny weather.
 Did you know that just ¼ inch of rain on an average roof can fill a rain barrel?
 A good formula to remember: 1 inch of rain on a 1000 square foot roof yields 623 gallons of water.
 Two or more rain barrels can be connected if desired.

-local distributors in Connecticut: http://nerainbarrel.com/
+Local Distributors in Connecticut: http://nerainbarrel.com/

 Use Native Plants When Landscaping